 - Every dependency we add decreases our autonomy and consistency.

-- Don’t reinvent every wheel: As a counter to the previous point, don’t reinvent everything at all costs.
+). - Don’t reinvent every wheel: as a counter to the previous point, don’t reinvent everything at all costs.

-- If there is a dependency in the ecosystem that is the “de-facto” standard, we should heavily consider using it.
+- If there is a dependency in the ecosystem that is the “de facto” standard, we should heavily consider using it.

 - More code general recommendations in main repository CONTRIBUTING.md.